-To specify the cardinal direction, you can use letters or positive and negative numbers.
-For latitude, northern directions may be indicated by the letter N or a positive number, and southern directions can be marked with either the letter S or a negative value.
-For longitude, you can use the letter E or a positive number for the eastern direction, and the western direction can be indicated by the letter W, or a negative number.
+To specify the cardinal direction, you can use letters or negative and positive numbers.
+For latitude, the northern direction may be indicated by the letter N or a positive number.
+The southern direction can be marked either with the letter S or a negative value.
+For longitude, you can use the letter E or a positive number for the eastern direction.
+And lastly, the western direction can be indicated by the letter W, or a negative number.
 Remember - don't mix the forms!
 If you're using letters, values should always be positive.

-Expressing the direction with positive or negative values is common in the DD format of coordinates.
+Expressing the direction by negative or positive values is common with DD format of coordinates.
 It's less popular with DMS or DDM.

-For example, let's see how to write the coordinates for two places: the Empire State Building in New York - a city located west of the Prime Meridian and in the northern hemisphere - and Sydney Opera House - east of the Prime Meridian and in the southern hemisphere.
+For example, let's see how to write coordinates for two places: Empire State Building in New York - a city located west of the Prime Meridian, and in the northern hemisphere; and Sydney Opera House - east of the Prime Meridian, and in the southern hemisphere.

 Here are some acceptable forms of latitude and longitude coordinates: